4 3/4 Inches by 6 3/8 Inches

 where one of his sisters was already residing.
 Here Frank found employment as a pumping engineer.
 In December 1928 his wife Annie passed away a the age of 48.
 Sometime after

-weight as a hefty 195 pounds.
+gives his weight as a hefty 195 pounds.

 William Franklin "Frank" Eby passed away at his home in San Bernardino on 18 July 1953.